NativeScript/docker-images/v8-snapshot/README.md

 **Answer:** Releasing a new version of the V8 snapshot tools (this is done for each V8 update in the Runtime) could require new dependencies and an image update.

 ##
+**Question:** What is bin/xxd?

+**Answer:** xxd is a tool for hexdumps for optimizing the app size in combination with Android ABI split.
+It's copied from the vim package (https://github.com/vim/vim) along with it's license file.

+##
 **Question:** Why don't we build the snapshots locally?

 **Answer:** The V8 snapshot tools are not available on Windows and starting from MacOS Catalina, the 32-bit processes are not supported on MAC.
 In addition, on Linux, you need several native dependencies in order to run the tools.
 Providing this Docker image, we have a cross-platform unified snapshots generation.